 Primary and Secondary Education Teachers

-Primary and secondary teachers, at the kindergarten, elementary, middle or high school levels, are not required to have a master's degree to teach at this level, though many go on to pursue a master's while employed to increase their knowledge, improve their professional opportunities or in order to specialize.
+Teachers at the kindergarten, elementary, middle or high school levels are not required to have a master's degree to teach, though many go on to pursue a master's degree while employed to increase their knowledge or pursue a pay raise.
 Public school teachers are required to have a bachelor's degree from an approved teaching education program and a state license.
 Private school teachers are not required to be licensed, but must have a bachelor's degree.

 However, due to shortages of teachers in certain subjects and in urban and rural areas, some states offer alternative licensing options.
-These options allow teachers with a bachelor's degree specific to a subject but not from an approved teaching program to, nevertheless, earn licensure and begin teaching.
+These options allow teachers with a bachelor's degree specific to a subject but not from an approved teaching program to earn licensure and begin teaching.